smhillin/k8_examples/staging/simple-nginx.md

-## Running your first containers in Kubernetes

-Ok, you've run one of the [getting started guides](https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/#section-1) and you have successfully turned up a Kubernetes cluster.
-Now what?
-This guide will help you get oriented to Kubernetes and running your first containers on the cluster.

 ### Running a container (simple version)

 From this point onwards, it is assumed that `kubectl` is on your path from one of the getting started guides.

 The [`kubectl create`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#create) line below will create a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) named `my-nginx` to ensure that there are always a [nginx](https://hub.docker.com/_/nginx/) [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) running.